 MEDICARE COVERAGE AND ELIGIBILITY: Retiree health benefit participants age 65 and older who are eligible for premium-free Medicare Part A benefits are assumed to be enrolled in Medicare Part A. For those retiree health benefit participants who are not eligible for premium-free Medicare Part A coverage, the System is assumed to remain the primary payer.
 For a portion of the Medicare eligible group, the premium-free Medicare Part A eligibility status is provided by the System.
 As the premium-free Medicare Part A eligibility status is determined from a wide range of sources with varying and, at times, limited content, the premium-free Medicare Part A eligibility status data is incomplete.
 Adjustments have been made to account for this incompleteness.
 As the true status of those who are, or will be eligible for premium-free Medicare Part A is uncertain, actual results may be materially different.
-For all unidentified current retirees, hired prior to April 1, 1986, and not assumed eligible for premium-free Medicare Part A coverage.
+For all unidentified current retirees, hired prior to April 1, 1986, and not assumed eligible for premium-free Medicare Part A coverage through their spouse, as well as those active employees hired prior to April 1, 1986, 15% are assumed to not qualify for premium-free Medicare Part A coverage.
 The assumption of 15% is based upon estimates from the current retiree population.
 100% of deferred vested members receiving health care benefits are assumed to obtain the 40 or more quarters of Medicare-covered employment required for premium-free Medicare Part A coverage as a result of their subsequent employment.